Everyday Security in an Online World

 Strong and unique

-Because of this, we are encouraged to make strong passwords that take longer to guess.
-While you should avoid single words or simple word–number combinations, like Edinburgh789, your passwords needn’t be ludicrously complicated either.
-One technique is to string together three or four random words.
-In general, the longer your password the better.
+Because of this, we’re encouraged to make strong passwords that would take an impractically long time to guess.
+This doesn’t mean they need to be so complicated that you have no chance of remembering them, but on the other hand, you should avoid single words or simple word–number combinations like Sheffield123.
+One technique is to string together three or four random words, like CorrectHorseBatteryStaple.

 For advice on securing a compromised account, see Appendix: Secure a Compromised Account.